-Figure 1: Procedure if you have concerns about a child's welfare (as opposed to believing a child is suffering or likely to suffer from harm, or in immediate danger) Note -if the DSL is unavailable, this should not delay action (see section 7.4).
+Figure 1: Procedure if you have concerns about a child's welfare (as opposed to believing a child is suffering or likely to suffer from harm, or in immediate danger) Note -if the DSL is unavailable, this should not delay action (see section 8.4).

-7.6 Concerns about a staff member or volunteer
+8.6 Concerns about a staff member, supply staff or volunteer

-If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the Headteacher.
+If you have concerns about a member of staff (including supply staff and volunteers), or an allegation is made about a member of staff (or supply staff and volunteer) posing a risk of harm to children, speak to the Headteacher.
 If the concerns/allegations are about the Headteacher, speak to the Chair of Governors.

 The Headteacher/Chair of Governors will then follow the procedures set out in Appendix 3 if appropriate.

 As the school is an Early Years provider, where appropriate, the school will inform Ofsted of the allegation and actions taken (see appendix 3 for more detail).

-7.7 Allegations of abuse made against other pupils
+8.7 Allegations of abuse made against other pupils